lis05/DWAK2/README.md

 ---
 #### Implementation
 There is a special thing called mode.
-There are 2 modes:
+There are 3 modes:
 ```
+0 - read next instuction
-1 - read and transfer instuction with its data from RAM to the instruction memory
+1 - read and transfer data from RAM to the instruction memory
 2 - execute instruction from the instruction memory
 ```